abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Registering New Loggers
 Loggers are unique in logger repository by ID.
 You can register new logger the same way as you would get logger.
 Using `getLogger(.., ..)` from `el::Loggers` helper class.
-This function takes two params, first being ID and second being boolean to whether or not to register new logger if does not already exist and returns pointer to existing (or newly created) el::Logger class.
+This function takes two params, first being ID and second being boolean (optional) to whether or not to register new logger if does not already exist and returns pointer to existing (or newly created) el::Logger class.
 This second param is optional and defaults to true.
 If you set it to false and logger does not exist already, it will return nullptr.

 By default, Easylogging++ registers two loggers;
 * Default logger (ID: `default`)